Awad-Ak/Python-Log-Analyser/README.md

 The log analyser was tested using authentication log entries containing both normal and potentially suspicious/brute force activity.

+## Normal Activity Test

+There were also normal IP addresses, with a few fails and normal log times.
+They were not flagged for any kind of suspicious or brute force activity

+## Brute Force Detection Test

-Multiple failed login attempts were created for the the same IP address to test whether the analyser could identify potential brute-force activity.
+Multiple failed login attempts were created for the same IP address to test whether the analyser could identify potential brute-force activity.
 The IP 192.168.1.19 had 6 failed login attempts.
 The program flagged the IP as potential brute force activity and assigned it a severity of HIGH as it exceeded the threshold of five failures.

+## Suspicious Logins Test

+Login attempts before 6:00 were created to test if suspicious log ins would be detected.
+The program identified that the login from 192.168.1.15 at 3:02:15 was suspicious and showed its timestamp.

+## Security Report Test

+The security report was checked to ensure that the totals matched the activity in the log file.

+The analyser successfully reported:

+6 IP addresses analysed
+12 failed login attempts
+3 successful login attempts
+1 HIGH severity alert
+3 suspicious login events

+# Results

+The analyser successfully identified potential brute-force attacks, suspicious login times and normal login activity.

+Testing confirmed that the detection rules and security report produced the expected results.

+# What I learned

+I gained a stronger understanding of python dictionaries, lists and loops.
+I also understood how Python can be applied to tasks such as log analysis.